 21. All surgical patients are provided with Dr. DuPéré’s cell number for questions or concerns outside the office hours.
 The VISAGE Clinic staff and Dr. DuPéré are always available to answer any questions you may have during the recovery period.
 Do not hesitate to call us.

-We look forward to having you as patients and clients of Visage Clinics, in both Toronto and Richmond Hill.
+We look forward to having you as patients and clients of Visage Clinics, in both Toronto.

 by Dr. Marc DuPéré, Toronto plastic surgeon